bernardo1024/Sanwaf-UI/README.md

 **Optional Control Attributes**

+	data-sw-actions	 			- Used by Sanwaf-Server endpoints, specify the form actions/URIs to trigger server-side validation associated with the elements
-  	data-sw-numErrorsToDisplay  		- Number of error messages to display.
+				  		  Use the ::: separator to specify multiple actions/URIs data-sw-numErrorsToDisplay  		- Number of error messages to display.
 Specify -1 to display all errors.
 						  Defaults to: -1
   	data-sw-errorActions                  	- Action(s)s to take when an error is found on a submit.